How My Anxiety Made Me Realize I Was Dating The Wrong Person

 It's not your anxiety causing you to be insecure, it's him or her not respecting you.

-Listen, you can try to convince yourself all you want that when he or she checks Tinder right after you have sex, it’s totally innocent.
-But, that won’t change the fact that it's not.
+Listen, you can try to convince yourself all you want that when he or she checks Tinder while you're together, it's totally innocent.
+But, that won't change the fact that it's not.

 He or she is not checking Tinder messages in front of you because you're spoiled goods due to your anxiety, but rather, because he or she doesn't respect you.
 You deserve better.